usgs/wdfn-blog/content/boxplot_defs.md

 Framework function
 ------------------

 Finally, we can bring all of those elements together into a single list for `ggplot2` to use.
 While we're at it, we can create a function that is flexible for both linear and logarithmic scales, as well as grouped boxplots.
 It's a bit clunky because you need to specify the upper and lower limits of the plot.
-There might be a slicker way to do that, but for now, this works:
+Much of the USGS style requirements depend on specific upper and lower limits, so I decided this was an acceptable solution for this blog post.
+There's almost certainly a slicker way to do that, but for now, it works:

 ``` r
 boxplot_framework <- function(upper_limit,